 New fossil discoveries are being made all the time.
 These new finding are often promoted to the world as compelling evidence for ape-to-man evolution.
 Meanwhile, the actual experts in the field (called paleoanthropologists) dispute almost every major claim that is made, including the ancestral status of “Lucy” and the latest findings such as Australopithecus sediba and Homo naledi.
 Unfortunately, the full controversy is not being widely communicated to students and the general public.
 Does the fossil record actually reveal an ape-to-man progression?
 Why haven’t we been told the full story of these hotly contested bones?

-In Contested Bones, Rupe and Sanford have thoroughly investigated, from the primary sources, the fossil evidences for human evolution.
+In Contested Bones, Rupe and Sanford have thoroughly investigated, from the primary sources, the fossil evidence for human evolution.
 This book is the result of four years of intense research into the primary scientific literature concerning those bones that are thought to represent transitional forms between ape and man.
 This book’s title reflects the surprising reality that all the famous “hominin” bones are still fiercely contested today within the field of paleoanthropology.

 Contested Bones is unique in that it is the most comprehensive, systematic, and up-to-date book available that critically examines the major claims about the various hominin fossils.
 Even though the topic is technical, the book is accessible for a broad audience and is engaging even for nontechnical people.